devlinjunker/JS-Fun/play/test.npm/README.md

 [x] EsLint - Linter (Checking for JS errors) - Need this and Webpack/Babel apparently...
 [x] Uglify - Minimizer

-[x] Prettier - Code Formatter (Reprints code to match defined style)
+[..]
+Prettier - Code Formatter (Reprints code to match defined style)
 also beautify js and atom beautify for formatting
 [x] Browserify - Gathers requires/includes and compresses into deliverable (replaced by webpack)